Frequently Asked Questions

 What if I have a unique family situation that the FAFSA doesn't take into consideration?

 A financial aid advisor may adjust your EFC if the advisor believes your family’s financial circumstances aren’t accurately represented in the FAFSA.
 The advisor won’t make this adjustment automatically; you must provide valid, substantiated reasons for it.
-Reasons may include a decrease in income, high medical debit, non-reimbursed employee expenses or others.
+Reasons may include a decrease in income, death of a family member, divorce, non-reimbursed employee expenses or others.

 You can apply for an adjustment by filling out a Contribution Adjustment Form.
 Normal processing time for a contribution adjustment is 15-30 days once documentation is received.